 Most companies and schools follow this formula: if you work harder, you will be more successful, and then you will be happy.
 This formula is scientifically backward.
 A decade of research shows that training your brain to be positive at work first actually fuels greater success second.
 In fact, 75% of our job success is predicted not by intelligence, but by your optimism, social support network and the ability to manage energy and stress in a positive way.
-By researching top performers at Harvard, the world’s largest banks, and Fortune 500 companies, Shawn discovered patterns, which create a happiness advantage for positive outliers—the highest performers at the company.
-Based on his book of the same, Shawn explains what positive psychology is, how much we can change, and practical applications for reaping the Happiness Advantage in the midst of change and challenge.
+By researching top performers at Harvard, the world’s largest banks, and Fortune 500 companies, Shawn discovered patterns which create a happiness advantage for positive outliers—the highest performers at the company.
+Based on his new book, The Happiness Advantage (September 2010 from Random House), Shawn explains what positive psychology is, how much we can change, and practical applications for reaping the Happiness Advantage in the midst of change and challenge.

 Confidence, trust and job satisfaction are at historic lows.
 When the economic collapse began, the world’s largest banks called in Shawn to research how to restore confidence and forward progress.
 While many managers succumb to helplessness, with their teams and clients quickly following suit, Shawn researched those who maintained high levels of success and leadership during the challenge.
 He found that our brains create confidence based on the belief that our behavior matters to the outcome we desire.
 To develop this trust, we must create “wins” for our brain necessary to overcome learned helplessness and must train our brains for rational optimism.
 Based on the science of positive psychology and case studies of working with companies in the midst of an economic collapse, Shawn provides practical applications for raising the belief that individual behavior matters and helping leaders to keep teams motivated and engaged.